Holland Lop: Head

-Their eye color is usually black, but can be brown or other colors.
+Their eye color is usually black, but can be brown, blue or other colors.

 Tail

-Holland Lop's tails are fluffy and small.
+Holland Lops' tails are fluffy and small.

 Feet

 The feet of the Holland Lop can be categorized into 6 types: ideal, narrow hindquarters, pinched hindquarters, thin bone, thin long bone, and pinched.
+Since Holland Lops are very small, their legs are also short and stubby.
+They also have claws that are not used very often.

 Ideal Holland Lop feet are parallel and symmetrical.
 This foot type indicates that the rabbit will have heavy compact bone, and mass.
 Narrow hindquarters feet are closer, but still parallel.
 This indicates less width towards the back, but they still maintain a heavy bone and compact type.
 Pinched hindquarters heels point towards each other, causing the feet to create a V-shape.
 This may cause the feet to appear at the bottom when posing for a show.
 Thin boned feet are shorter and thinner than other structures.
 This indicates that the rabbit will have medium bone and will remain compact, however will have less mass.
 Thin, long boned foot structure can cause a change throughout other areas of the rabbit's body, making the head pointier, and the ears longer and thinner.
 In addition, the feet are longer than thin boned feet, and increase the overall size of the rabbit.
 Pinched and narrow hindquarters is a combination of the pinched hindquarters and narrow hindquarters foot structures.
 The heels point towards each other and are closer together, which leads to the hindquarters to appear more hollow.